dewitt4/Cloud-Custodain/README.rst

 - Cloudwatch metrics outputs on resources that matched a policy
 - Structured outputs into s3 of which resources matched a policy.
 - Intelligent cache usage to minimize api calls.
-- Battle-tested, In production on against some very large aws accounts.
+- Battle-tested - in production on some very large AWS accounts.
-- Supports cross account usage via STS role assumption.
+- Supports cross-account usage via STS role assumption.
 - Supports integration with custom/user supplied lambdas as actions.

 Links